OneSection/newbie/README.md

 </div>

 # Newbie
-Repository for your first Pull Request 🥇  <br><br>
+Repository for your first Pull Request 🥇

-This repository is divided into different folder, and each folder is a separate project.
-You can choose to contribute to only one of the listed projects.

 ## ✅ Requirements
 OneSection is an inclusive community and is open for **everyone**.
-But this project is specifically for first time contributers, so if you're not a first timer, please contribute to another Project.
+But this project is specifically for first time contributers.
+Please choose another project to contribute if you are not contributing to an open source project for the first time.
+Thank you.

 > Right now, this is the only repository you can contribute to but we'll soon add more projects so that you can contribute to more advance projects.

 ## 🚀 Get Started
 Before getting started, you should have:
-- [git](https://git-scm.com/) installed on your computer.
+- [git](https://git-scm.com) installed on your computer.
 If you don't have it, install it from [here](https://docs.github.com/en/get-started/quickstart/set-up-git).
 - a GitHub account.
 [Sign up](https://github.com/join) for one if you don't have.

 ### How to Contribute?